econoalchemist/SeedSigner/02_Software.md

 <img width="600" src="assets/software24.png">
 </p>

-You can close the Balena Etcher application and safely eject the MicroSD card from your computer and test out your hardware prior to final assembly.
+You can close the Balena Etcher application.
+Safely eject the MicroSD card from your computer if your system has not done so already.
+Now you are ready to mock up your hardware and test it prior to final assembly.